aibasel-teaching/krummstab/README.md

 `TODO: Document this.`

 ### send
-For the `static` marking mode, it is possible to directly send the feedback to the students via e-mail.
-For this to work you have to be in the university network, which likely means you'll have to connect to the university VPN.
-You may find the `--dry-run` option useful, instead of sending the e-mails directly, it only prints them so that you can double-check that everything looks as expected.
+This command sends feedback to students directly via e-mail and shares a summary of awarded points with the assistant.
+You have to connect to the university VPN for this to work.

+> [!TIP]
+> You can use the `--dry-run` flag to see what e-mails the command would send
+> out so you can double-check that everything looks as expected before actually
+> sending them.
+But even without `--dry-run`, `send` will ask for confirmation
+> before sending anything.

 ### summarize
 This command generates an Excel file that summarizes the students' marks.
 It